 Negative relationships with colleagues

-Communicating effectively with individuals that you don’t agree with on a professional or personal level can be a struggle.
-You might cut corners in your explanations to finish the conversation quicker, and your audience might assume bad intent due to personal bias.
+Communicating effectively with people you don’t agree with on a professional or personal level can be a struggle.
+You may cut corners in your explanations to get the conversation over with, and your audience may assume bad intentions because of personal biases.
+Mistrust and past conflict can make it difficult for both parties to feel heard, leading to misinterpretation and tension.
+In extreme cases, unresolved disagreements can lead to a complete breakdown in communication.

 Corporate culture

-Delivering bad news, making hard decisions, or implementing unpopular changes are all tasks that many people shy away from in a work setting because they can affect their reputation and their career.
-This can result in important information being ineffectively communicated due to indirect or vague phrasing.
+Delivering bad news, making difficult decisions, or implementing unpopular changes are tasks that many people shy away from in the workplace because of the potential impact on their reputation and career.
+As a result, important information can be communicated ineffectively through indirect or vague language.
+Fear of damaging workplace relationships often leads to a reluctance to have honest discussions, perpetuating a culture of avoidance.

 Use of jargon

-Ineffective communication can have a severe impact on both productivity and employee morale.
-When asked about the most significant impacts of poor workplace communication, 52% of people said it resulted in additional stress, and 44% said it caused delays or failures in their work, therefore, causing imposter syndrome
+Ineffective communication can have a serious impact on both productivity and morale.
+Studies have shown that when asked about the most significant impact of poor workplace communication in the workplace, 52% of people said it caused additional stress and 44% said it caused delays or failures in their work, resulting in imposter syndrome.
+These challenges can lead to burnout and reduce overall team effectiveness, highlighting the critical need for continuous improvement in communication practices.

 Barriers to effective verbal communication